ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     final http:Client cl = check new (string `http://localhost:${port}/healthcare/doctors`);
     ```

-3. Define a function that returns the expected payload from the backend service.
-This function will be used to mock the payload from the backend and to verify the received payload.
+3. Define a variable to keep the expected payload from the backend service.
+This variable will be used to mock the payload from the backend and to verify the received payload.

     ```ballerina
-    isolated function getSurgeryResponsePayload() returns map<json>[] & readonly => [
+    map<json>[] & readonly surgeons = [
         {
             "name": "thomas collins",
             "hospital": "grand oak community hospital",